coreweave/slurm-containers/README.md

 Several patches are applied to Slurm to enhance functionality for Kubernetes integration.
 See the [images/patches/slurm/README.md](./images/patches/slurm/README.md) for the full list and detailed explanations of each patch.

+Additionally, there are other custom patches in the [images/patches](./images/patches) directory.
+There are enroot patches at [images/patches/enroot/README.md](./images/patches/enroot/README.md)

 ### Key Features

 - **JWT Authentication**: Built with JWT support for secure API access